 While it’s fine to let your cat investigate the nursery before your baby arrives, once he or she is here, you’ll want to keep your cat out of the crib.
 Newborns can’t roll over or push things away from their face when they’re sleeping, so you need to keep your baby’s crib completely empty.
 A stressed cat might also try to urinate in the crib.
 Therefore, if the nursery has a door, it’s a good idea to keep it closed when your baby is sleeping.
 If not, a crib tent or temporary screen door can also keep the cat out.

-Give Your Cat Escape Options
+Prepare Cat Escape Options

 Once your baby starts to become more mobile, there’s more to do still.
 It’s a good idea to offer your cat some escape spots in case the little hands become too grabby.
-Cats love to climb high, so consider installing climbing trees, perches, or a cat castle that can give kitty some peace and quiet while still remaining near the family.
+Cats love to climb high.
+So consider installing climbing trees, perches, or a cat castle that can give kitty some peace and quiet while still remaining near the family.

-By allowing time for a smooth and peaceful transition, you can prepare your cat for your new bundle of joy and make sure everyone has a safe introduction.
+By allowing time for a smooth and peaceful transition.
+You can prepare your cat for your new bundle of joy and make sure everyone has a safe introduction.

 REMEMBER: ADOPT, DON’T SHOP, PETS ARE FAMILY TOO & SPAY AND NEUTER!